 Our motto: We Do Stable Isotopes Better

-- Dr. Matthews is a Professor & Chairman of Chemistry in the College of Arts & Sciences and a Professor of Medicine in the College of Medicine.
+- Dr. Matthews is the Pomeroy Professor of Chemistry in the College of Arts & Sciences and a Professor of Medicine in the College of Medicine.
 Information about Dr. Matthews and his research group can be found in the links on the left.

 - The proteomics facilities at UVM originate from Dr. Matthews laboratory.
 Proteomics takes several forms.
-For information about the proteomics facility at UVM, please go to the Vermont Genetics Network link.
+For information about the proteomics facility at UVM, please go to the Vermont Genetics Network.

 What do we do?